Tuition & Fees

 Maplewood Academy provides student scholarships based on financial need.

-Step 1: If you are requesting financial assistance for the current school year, please go to online.factsmgt.com/aid or (Espanol: https://es.online.factsmgt.com/aid) and complete the Grant and Aid assessment after creating a login.
+Step 1: If you are requesting financial assistance for the current school year, please go to online.factsmgt.com/aid or (Espanol: es.online.factsmgt.com/aid) and complete the Grant and Aid assessment after creating a login.
 This will require uploading documents and answering questions.
-Call (866) 315-9262 for assistance.
+Call (866) 315-9262 for assistance with the financial aid application.

 Step 2: Once you have completed step 1, the business office will create an estimated payments agreement and email it to you to print, sign, and return.

-Maplewood Academy will match the amount given by a local church to aid a specific student up to $2,000 per year for dorm students and $1,000 for community students.
-Applications for matching funds must be signed by both the pastor and the treasurer of the local church.
-Students who need financial assistance should make application before July 15, or as far as in advance of registration as possible.
+Maplewood Academy Matching provides students with one of two options.
+The first option is the Magabooks/SDA Camp match, for which MWA will match student earnings that are applied to MWA up to $2,000.
+This will need to be confirmed by the employing conference.
+The second option is where Maplewood Academy will match the amount given by a local church to aid a specific student up to $2,000 per year for dorm students and $1,000 per year for community students.
+Applications for church matching funds must be signed by both the pastor and the treasurer of the local church.
+Students who need financial assistance should apply before July 15, or as far as in advance of registration as possible.
 Applications for financial aid may be obtained from the Business Office or by downloading from the link below.

 Criteria for providing and continuance of financial aid includes: